kitpages/KitpagesDataGridBundle/Resources/doc/10-GridExtendedUse.md

 Select recursive field
 ----------------------
 If you have for exemple a categorie table which as a recursion with parent_id, you must use the leftJoin() condition in your queryBuilder.

-    public function gridAction()
+    public function gridAction(Request $request)
     {
         $em = $this->getDoctrine()->getEntityManager();
         $queryBuilder = $em->createQueryBuilder();